-The Common Approach to Impact Measurement is a community of non profits, social enterprises, grant makers, investors and academics building a better way to measure social impact.
+The Common Approach to Impact Measurement is a community of non profits, social purpose organizations (SPOs), grant makers, investors and academics building a better way to measure social impact.

 - The common approach will cut down on paperwork and data entry.

 Aligning data opens time and headspace for creating impact.
 Read what nonprofits and social purpose organizations told us that inspired this work.